 1) What’s the point?

 A: Two points, instant and long-run.
-Instantly, we should stop using endowment funds to back companies whose profitability is directly linked to environmental degradation.
-The value of Harvard’s investments in fossil fuels depends on the companies in which we have invested taking out of the ground stocks that, if extracted and burned, risk causing irremediable damage to the planet.
+Instantly, our endowment should not generate profits from investments linked directly and inextricably to environmental degradation.
+The value of Harvard’s fossil fuel investments depends on that industry’s sales of commodities that, if extracted and burned, will cause irremediable planetary harm.
 These companies have stated publicly that their business plans require such extraction.
 Our investments will make money only to the extent that those business plans succeed.
-We should not touch any investment predicated on this outcome.
+We should not touch any investment predicated on such an outcome.

 Long run, Harvard should exercise intellectual and moral leadership to help spur the change in opinion and policies needed to prevent climate catastrophe.
 Our divestment will catalyze needed debates and divestments elsewhere.